 They have a blog called ‘Off The Cuff’, a clever nod to their products and the content.
-Their blog posts use confident, strong language with styling and customising tips for Levi’s old and new, relevant industry news.
+Their blog posts use confident, strong language for styling and customising tips for Levi’s old and new, mixed with relevant industry news.

 They totally engage their target audience through their brand messaging, and this is why the 160+ year old brand has stood the test of time.

 Why are Brand Messaging Objectives Important?

 The very definition of the word objective is ‘a thing aimed at or sought; a goal.’
 If you are making a move in business without a goal – why are you wasting your time?

 You may think some parts of brand messaging are small and insignificant, but each thing you do with your branding is a business move.

 Consider each action, each social media post, each time you speak to a customer over the phone, as business moves with an objective and you will see your brand strengthen.

 Making sure that each message that you put out is there with a purpose.
 Is this trying to sell to a customer, are we promoting a deal, are we trying to raise brand awareness and get the name out there, are we trying to inject some personality to strengthen brand identity?